 Mantegna was known as an artist who loved his independence, however, it was thanks to the patronage of Marchese di Mantova (Mantua), Ludovico Gonzaga, in 1459, that he created some of his best-known surviving work.
 That is, the Camera degli Sposi in the Palazzo Ducale in Mantua.
 In this famous artwork Mantegna created an illusion of depth with his three-dimensional perspective.
 The realistic quality of the work made it a highly influential example of this kind of art in the early Renaissance, and the legacy of Mantegna in Mantua lives on today.

 The Ducal Palace of Mantua

-This is the home of Mantegna’s famous frescoes: the Ducal Palace.
+A must-see sight on cruises around Italy the home of Mantegna’s famous frescoes: the Ducal Palace.
 Used as the official residence of the Gonzaga family from the fourteenth to the eighteenth century, the palazzo has a rich and interesting history.
 As you’ll see from its imposing architecture, it has also been used as a fortress and was used as a defensive structure for the centre of the town.
 Although it seems to be one building, historically it consisted of several structures that were merged together in 1556.
 You’ll be able to explore the different structures during your visit, including the famous Camera degli Sposi by Andrea Mantegna.

-A luxury river cruise in Italy is the perfect way to discover this wonderfully historical and culturally blessed country.
+A luxury Italy river cruise is the perfect way to discover this wonderfully historical and culturally blessed country.
 The route between Venice to Mantua is incredibly beautiful, and travelling by water is the perfect way to experience the very best of the landscape, with a host of interesting places to stop off.